InnoPaws/PawsSpammer/README.md

 # PawsSpammer
 This a simple C# webhook spammer for discord with proxy support

-# How 2 Build
+# How 2 Build (for people who dont know)
-Get Visual Studio 2022 or 2019 and install everything afterwards go to .sln project and open it and then right click on Solution and rebuild
+Get Visual Studio 2022 or 2019 and install everything afterwards go to .sln project and open it and then right click on Solution 'PawsSpammer' (1 of 1 project) and rebuild

 # Features
 - [X] Shows Send Messages